ddoyediran/data-structure/README.md

 ## I have an optimised solution "Memory and/ or Time"

 If you have an optimised solution.
 Feel free to let me know - remember I'm doing this to learn.
-Simple clone, create a branch, write your solution with explanation. commit and push.
+Simply clone, create a branch, write your solution with explanation. commit and push.
 I look forward to your solution.
 Thank you in advance 🙏.